Calabash: South America

 In Argentina, Uruguay, Paraguay, Chile and southern Brazil, calabash gourds are dried and carved into mates (from the Quichua word mathi, adopted into the Spanish language), the traditional container for mate, the caffeinated, tea-like drink brewed from the yerba mate plant.
 In the region the beverage itself is called mate as well as the calabash from which the drinking vessels are made.
 In Peru it is used in a popular practice for the making of mate burilado; "burilado" is the technique adopted for decorating the mate calabashes.

 In Peru, Bolivia and Ecuador calabash gourds are used for medicinal purposes.
 The Inca culture applied symbols from folklore to gourds, this practice is still familiar and valued.

 North America

-Calabash's watertight features allowed it to be often used as container to ship seeds across the translantic slave trade.
+Calabash's watertight features allowed it to be often used as a container to ship seeds across the translantic slave trade.
 They were also used by enslaved people to carry seeds for planting on plantation fields.
-On plantations that held enslaved African Americans, the Calabash symbolized freedom—as alluded to in the song "Follow the Drinking Gourd" that referenced the Big Dipper constellation that was used to guide the Underground Railroad.
-Cultural reference: Jimmy Durante would always close his performances with the cryptic admonishment "Goodnight, Mrs. Calabash, wherever you are!", a phrase he adopted after a visit to Calabash, North Carolina in 1940.
+On plantations that held enslaved African Americans, the calabash symbolized freedom—as alluded to in the song "Follow the Drinking Gourd" that referenced the Big Dipper constellation that was used to guide the Underground Railroad.